jonlong/static-site/README.md

 ### Configure Travis-CI

 - [Sign Up](https://travis-ci.org/) for an account with Travis-CI, and connect your public GitHub repos.
 - In [config.js](https://github.com/jonlong/static-site/blob/master/config.js), change the `repo` and `deployBranch` values accordingly.
-For organization pages, `deployBranch` should be `"master"`.
+For organization pages, `deployBranch` should be `master`.
 For project pages, it should be `gh-pages`.

 #### Configure travis.yml